Expansion of Russia (1500–1800)

+Background

+In Kurs Russkoy Istorii, I (1904), 20–21, Vasily Klyuchevsky wrote: "The history of Russia is the history of a country being colonized... migration and colonization of the country have been fundamental facts of our history...".

+The pre-history of Eurasia is characterized by a pattern of migration, invasion, melding of population and displacement and this is attributed to its location.

-There are historical accounts that show how the Kievan Rus was founded by the Scandinavian Varangians in the ninth century.
-In its early years, the state paid the Khazars tribute but by tenth century, the Kyivan prince Sviatoslav overthrew their rule and ended their empire.
-He also caused the fall of the Bulgarian empire and conquered numerous East Slavic tribes, the Alans and the Volga Bulgars.
+There are historical accounts that show how the Kievan Rus' was founded by the Scandinavian Varangians in the ninth century.
+In its early years, the state paid the Khazars tribute but by tenth century, the Kievan prince Sviatoslav overthrew their rule and ended their empire.
+He also caused the fall of the Bulgarian empire and conquered numerous East Slavic tribes, the Alans, and the Volga Bulgars.

-Around 1240 the whole area was conquered by the Mongols.
-Much of the Slavic population was driven north and west into the forested lands where they were relatively safe from Mongol raiding.
-As the Mongol Empire broke up, its western part became the Golden Horde with its capital on the lower Volga.
-These people adopted Islam about 1315.
-By 1500, the Golden Horde was in the process of breaking up.
+Around 1240, the whole area was conquered by the Mongols.
+As the Mongol Empire broke up, its western part formed the Golden Horde with its capital on the lower Volga.
+Its political and cultural elite adopted Islam around 1315.
+By the mid-15th century, the Golden Horde was in the process of breaking up.
+Through alliances and conquest, in competition with the Principality of Moscow, the Grand Duchy of Lithuania eventually gained control of vast expanses of the western and southern portions of the former Kievan Rus'.

-The players
+Peoples involved

+Steppe nomads

 The steppe nomads lived on the steppe north of the Black and Caspian Seas and raided north into the forest-steppe.
 It was their constant raiding that kept the southern lands free of peasants.
 With the end of the Great Horde in 1502, they were organized as the independent Nogais north of the Caspian and those north of the Black Sea who were more or less subjects of the Crimean Khan.

+Cossacks

-The Cossacks: Cossacks were the name given to the Slavs who lived on the frontier.
+The Cossacks were the name given to the Slavs who lived on the frontier.
 They had formed two military polities by around 1500: the Ukrainian Zaparozhian Sich on the Dnieper bend and the Russian Don Cossacks on the Don River bend.
 There was a reason why these two communities were so remote from the settled lands.
 Many of the Cossacks on the upper Don had recently fled settled lands and were still within the Russian government's reach.
 The majority of those on the lower Don had been on the steppe for generations, knew no other way of life, and were out of government reach.
 The same holds true for the Zaporozhians in Poland.

+Khanate of Crimea

-The Khanate of Crimea: This new Khanate quickly became a vassal or ally of the Turks.
+The new Khanate of Crimea quickly became a vassal or ally of the Turks.
 The Khan had limited control over his nobles and even less over his Nogai vassals.
 Crimea could put up to 80,000 horsemen into the field and could conduct large-scale raids into Russia and Poland, especially with Nogai assistance.
 Many Crimean wars were largely slave raids.
 The export of captives to Turkey was a major factor in the Crimean economy.
 For a list of raids see Russo-Crimean Wars.